francescodc87/ipaPy2/README.md

 ```

 ### Compiling from source (macOS)
-1. create a folder in which you want to put the library
+1. Create a folder in which you want to put the library
 ```
 mkdir IPA
 cd IPA
 ```
-2. download the library.
+2. Download the library.
 If Homebrew is not installed in your machine, you can install it from here https://brew.sh
 ```
 brew install git
 ```